lightning/bolts/02-peer-protocol.md

 	- MUST set `signature_without_closee_output` to a valid signature of a transaction with only the null output as described in [BOLT 3](03-transactions.md#closing-transaction).

 The receiver of `closing_complete` (aka. "the closee"):
+  - If `has_closee_output` is 1 and the closer's output would be dust (< 540 satoshis for P2SH, < 330 satoshis for P2WSH and P2TR):
+    - MUST either send a `warning` and close the connection, or send an `error` and fail the channel.
   - if either `signature_with_closee_output` or `signature_without_closee_output` is not valid for the closing transactions specified in [BOLT #3](03-transactions.md#closing-transaction) OR non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
     - MUST either send a `warning` and close the connection, or send an `error` and fail the channel.
   - Otherwise: